Environmental Sciences and Engineering

 After my Master’s degree, I wanted to work in the humanitarian field.
 I left Switzerland for Nicaragua and I found an internship with the NGO WaterAid.

-I discovered there an amazing environment (the wild and autonomous Caribbean coast of Nicaragua), as well as very interesting development projects for water, sanitation and hygiene (WASH), in different indigenous communities.
+During my internship in Nicaragua, I discovered an amazing environment (I was on the Caribbean coast, which is wild and autonomous), as well as very interesting development projects for water, sanitation and hygiene (WASH), in different indigenous communities.
 Among other things, my work included interactive mapping of water sources, the construction of water supply networks and rainwater harvesting systems, but also creating and reinforcing local capacities in those fields.
 I enjoyed my first responsibilities as a team leader, managing construction sites and keeping within budget.
-It’s the opportunity to acquire experience and find a job easily thereafter.
+It was a great opportunity to acquire experience and find a job easily thereafter.

-After this internship, I started working as a WASH project manager for ACTED in the DRC, as well as a base manager.
-This means not only implementing an extremely interesting development project for many communities, but also the great responsibilities that come with it.
+After this internship, I started working as a WASH project manager and as a base manager for a French NGO, ACTED, in the Democratic Republic of Congo (DRC).
+This means not only implementing an extremely interesting development project for many communities, but also having the great responsibilities that come with it.
 I have a lot of challenges: managing both construction and awareness teams, and dealing with logistics in remote areas.
-And all that is set in a beautiful place, between the jungle and the DRC’s big rivers!
+My work place is set in a beautiful place, between the jungle and the DRC’s big rivers!

-A Master degree in Environmental Engineering at EPFL not only teaches you the technical tools, but gives you as well the capacities to learn and adapt to any situation.
+A Master’s degree in Environmental Sciences and Engineering at EPFL does not only teach you the technical expertise, but it also gives you the capacity to learn and adapt to any situation.
 And this is a crucial point in the humanitarian field!
-To work for a NGO, SIE offers some very interesting classes: hydrology, public health engineering, water management, and of course, fluid mechanics.
-I would also recommend the option “water, soil and eco-systems engineering” for the Master degree, as this option prepares you well to work for countries in crisis or developing countries.
+These studies offer some very interesting classes if you intend to work for an NGO: hydrology, public health engineering, water management and, of course, fluid mechanics.
+I would also recommend the option Water, soil and eco-systems engineering during the Master’s degree, as this option prepares you well to work in countries in crisis or developing countries.
 An internship as an engineer in this field could also be a start.

 NGOs need WASH engineers all over the world.
 Given the huge number of organizations (French, English, German, and Spanish-speaking) and the diversity of their actions and countries of intervention, there are many possibilities for students interested in a humanitarian job.

-wo natural catastrophes in the Upper Valais, one in 1993 and another in 2000, drove me to study Environmental Engineering.
+Two natural catastrophes in the Upper Valais, one in 1993 and another in 2000, drove me to study environmental engineering.

 Today, I am active in danger prevention in a civil engineering office in Sion.
 I focus on river flood management.
-It’s a domain that includes cartography of hydrological risks and projects dealing with flood risk management in torrents.
+It is a domain that includes cartography of hydrological risks and projects dealing with flood risk management in torrents.

 My first contact with risk management was at EPFL.
-I did an internship during my studies at a company specialized in the field, and during my Master work I studied health risks for researchers working with nanoparticles.
+I did an internship during my studies at a company specialized in the field, and during my Master’s thesis I studied health risks for researchers working with nanoparticles.